vinaygopinath/androidtutorial/app/views/twitter-client-tutorial/_android_tweet_list_hooking_custom_layout.html.md

 # Hooking Custom Layout to Tweet List View

-In last lesson we got the custom Layout done but our Tweet List still show up as the basic List with one entries per line
+In last lesson we got the custom Layout done but our Tweet List still show up as the basic List with one entries per line.

-[Insert Screenshot]

 In our java code, we provided ArrayAdapter with the build-in Android Layout - android.R.layout_simple_list_item_1 .
-I was first compelled to replace the layout value with layout.R.row_tweet & thought it would be done.
+You would be compelled to replace the layout value with layout.R.row_tweet & thought it would be done.
 But things are not that straight forward.

 > If you are not convinced, go ahead & try the above change.
 Deploy your app & see it crash on your phone.